arcaneAgilmente/consensual/readme.txt

 	The chosen mine effect is saved to the profile.
 Distortion:
 	Toggle text distortion.

+Profile options:
+	Some of the editable profile options can be edited through the options screen in the Profile Options menu.
+Consensual has support for calculating calories burned from heart rate, song duration, and profile data.

 Gameplay screen:
 The bar inward from the life meter is a score meter that fills based on your current dance point percentage.
 It is colored by the worst judgement picked up yet.